Skip to main content

 • “However, the current maps are plenty playable, plenty fun, and not buggy at all.”

-• “It's all about the beat, and when the beat continues while the game freezes you essentially lose your beat multiplier, and if you think you can keep pushing left-right to keep the multiplier you'll just end up wasting consumables when the game eventually unfreezes later on (it mashes all the directions together and fires the first combo that matches).”
+• “It's all about the beat, and when the beat continues while the game freezes you essentially lose your beat multiplier, and if you think you can keep pushing left-right to keep the multiplier you'll just end up wasting consumables when the game eventually unfreezes later on.”

 • atmosphere

-The atmosphere of "Crypt of the Necrodancer" is a mixed bag, with some players praising its unique blend of medieval dungeon crawling and modern disco elements, enhanced by an excellent soundtrack that complements the gameplay.
-However, others criticize its initial bland aesthetic and lack of immersive detail, suggesting that while the music and art can create a fun atmosphere, they do not fully compensate for gameplay shortcomings.
-Overall, the game is noted for its intriguing concept and rhythmic mechanics, but opinions vary on the depth and effectiveness of its atmospheric execution.
+The atmosphere of "Crypt of the Necrodancer" is a mixed bag, with some players appreciating its unique blend of medieval dungeon crawling and modern disco elements, enhanced by a catchy soundtrack that complements the gameplay.
+However, others criticize the initial bland aesthetic and lack of immersion, feeling that it detracts from the overall experience.
+Despite these criticisms, many agree that the game's sound design and rhythmic focus create a compelling atmosphere that stands out in the rogue-like genre.

 • “The atmosphere is wonderful and the themes of each floor are conveyed further by the mood of the game.”